Allicris/employee-data/README.md

 # Employee Data Tracker

+## Description
+The user of this application can use it to view departments, roles and current employees.
+They can also add departments, roles and employee's and update existing employee's.
+When using this application the user will be prompted with questions and will be prompted to select from their choices or input new information depending on what they select.

 ## User Story
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company